Binyame/Apple-bootsrap/README.md

 # Apple-bootsrap

-This is replica of Appel website (apple.com).
-This project focus only on the homepage.
+This is a replica of Appel website [apple.com] https://www.apple.com as it appears on March 25.
+The project focuses only on the homepage.